mlanotte1998/SoftDevProject/report/doc.md

 does not require casting of Values to DataFrames.
 The Application class includes a KDStore instance as a field.
 The fromArray method on DataFrame can be used to create a new DataFrame and add it to the calling application's KDStore.

+Currently, the plan to work in the network behavior is to have the KDStore hold a Node* and have that object hold a pointer to the Map created for the store.
+That way when the Node is running it's network behavior in the separate thread, it has access to the map in case another Node asks it for a value for a Key.

+#### Serialize and Message Classes:
+These classes were pulled over with the intent of being used by the network layer to communicate.
+There is a Serial class that is used to both deserialize and serialize eligible objects.
+The deserialize method determines which kind of Object the input is and calls on the deserialize constructor for that object.
+To serialize an object, there is a function that takes in the object and appends different words to a char* that is the serialized message which is then returned.

 ## Use Cases